Excel tips for fleet management: Top formulas and functions

 In the above syntax examples, the fields with square brackets are optional.
-It is also important to note that you must at the very least have one criteria set but you can have any number of criteria.
+It is also important to note that you must at the very least have one criterion set but you can have any number of criteria.

 In fleet management especially, custom fleet management reporting is key to unlocking more value from your data.
-Getting to know your data better can help you achieve those fleet safety, compliance, or productivity goals.
+Getting to know your data better can help you achieve your fleet safety, compliance, or productivity goals.